-These are just some of the breakthroughs we are fighting to achieve – together.
+These are just some of the life-changing breakthroughs we are fighting to achieve – together.

-One in every 20 Australian adults is affected by CVD.
-Every 18 minutes, one family loses a loved one to CVD.
+Every 18 minutes, one family loses a loved one to cardiovascular disease.

-“Further medical research is giving future stroke patients a real fighting chance of not just survival but fewer side effects.” – Sarah, 33, stroke survivor
+“Further medical research is giving stroke patients a real fighting chance of not just survival but fewer side effects.” – Sarah, who suffered a stroke at age 33

-Your support is vital to keeping our scientists in the labs so they can keep fighting to protect the community from heart disease.
+Your support is vital to keeping our scientists in the labs and providing the resources they need to keep fighting to protect the community from heart disease.